waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **EXP Distribution:**
     - Pokémon at the level cap do not gain EXP.
     - All non-fainted party members share EXP.
+- **Field Moves:**
+    - DIG can be used to escape caves and some areas to the entrance of the last-used Pokémon Center.

 ## III.
-Agent Development Log
+Agent Log
+- **`pathfinder_agent`:** Highly unreliable for complex maps with ledges.
+Has been refined multiple times.
+Must be tested on simple paths before being trusted for critical navigation.
 - **`battle_menu_navigator`:** Created.
 For efficient battle menu navigation.
 - **`unseen_tile_navigator_agent`:** Reliable for overworld navigation when stuck.
-- **`pathfinder_agent`:** Refined to ensure output stability.
-Must be re-verified on next use.
 - **`move_tutor_advisor`:** Created.
 Ready for use when a new TM is acquired.

-- **Pathfinder Agent Caution:** The `pathfinder_agent` can be unreliable with complex routes involving ledges.
-Always manually double-check long or circuitous paths it suggests.
+- **`multi_map_route_planner_agent`**: Created.
+For planning routes across multiple maps.

-## Cerulean City Navigation Debrief
+## IV.
+Route & City Debriefs
-- **Lesson Learned:** The eastern path out of Cerulean City is a dead end that requires Cut.
+- **Cerulean City:** The path east out of Cerulean City is a dead end that requires Cut.
 The correct path for story progression is south, through the burgled house at (28, 12).